AutoSpec: Automated Generation of Neural Network Specifications

+This PAC certificate allows us to translate empirical results into rigorous guarantees for each generated specification, facilitating reliable downstream use and formal verification.

-\mysection{Specification Evaluation} In this section, we introduce the specification evaluation in \sys.
-This process carefully defines a set of standardized metrics, such as precision and recall, to quantitatively assess the quality of \specs, allowing for the comparison of different specification generation algorithms (\S\ref{s:specgen}).
+\mysubsection{Specification Evaluation Framework} In this part, we introduce the specification evaluation framework in \sys, carefully defining a set of standardized metrics, such as precision, recall, and the new Pass Rate, to quantitatively assess the quality of \specs.
+These metrics allow for effective comparisons of different specification generation algorithms (\autoref{s:specgen}).

 Our metric design follows three principles:

 \begin{myenumerate2}